 People who know me know that I am prone to the superlative. (“Sweet Home Alabama was the best movie I have EVER seen!”)
 But here’s a statement no one can contest: In the history of the world there has never been anyone who has enjoyed dollhouse play more than my six-year-old.
 As far back as I can remember, Abby has… Read more »

-I know better than to apply logic to the process of feeding kids, but there I was doing exactly that a few weeks ago when I spied the perfect recipe for “peanut butter sauce” (aka satay, tahini, sesame sauce, etc.) by my friend and mother-of-two Melissa Roberts.
-The logic went as follows: If Peanut Butter = Surefire Consumption, and Noodles… Read more »
+I know better than to apply logic to the process of feeding kids, but there I was doing exactly that a few weeks ago when I spied the perfect recipe for sesame noodles (aka peanut butter, spaghetti, sesame, etc.) by my friend and mother-of-two Melissa Roberts.
+The logic went as follows: If Peanut Butter = Guaranteed Consumption, and Noodles =… Read more »

 I hope my mom’s not reading today because this is what I’m giving her for Mother’s Day.
 Homemade biscotti made from her mother’s recipe.
 How am I celebrating?
 It’s a surprise but there was lots of secret backpack unpacking last night so my guess is that I’m getting a few homemade things myself.
 Have a happy one.

 It’s way too easy for me to shovel down the straggler crusts of my kids’ PB&J or grilled cheese sandwiches and call it lunch…only to fight a losing battle with a bag of tortilla chips an hour later.
 This quick open-face has recently proven to be a good antidote to that cycle — and a vegetarian antidote at that.
 It’s… Read more »